intrinio/r-sdk/docs/ZacksApi.md

 # Optional params
 opts <- list(
-  identifier = "AAPL", # Character | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) start_date = NULL, # Character | Limit ratings to those on or after this date end_date = NULL, # Character | Limit ratings to those on or before this date mean_greater = NULL, # Numeric | Return only records with a mean (average) higher than this value mean_less = NULL, # Numeric | Return only records with a mean (average) lower than this value strong_buys_greater = NULL, # Integer | Return only records with more than this many Strong Buy recommendations
+  identifier = "AAPL", # Character | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) start_date = NULL, # Date | Limit ratings to those on or after this date end_date = NULL, # Date | Limit ratings to those on or before this date mean_greater = NULL, # Numeric | Return only records with a mean (average) higher than this value mean_less = NULL, # Numeric | Return only records with a mean (average) lower than this value strong_buys_greater = NULL, # Integer | Return only records with more than this many Strong Buy recommendations